Pharmacy 2030 is our brand-new professional vision for the future of pharmacy in Scotland.

 Clare Morrison has written two columns recently for Holyrood Magazine about how the pharmacy workforce can be supported, which can be read online:

-On 20 September, RPS Scotland wrote an open letter to MSPs, 'Pharmacy Workforce Pressures and Closures,' which can be read here.
+On 20 September 2022, RPS Scotland wrote an open letter to MSPs, 'Pharmacy Workforce Pressures and Closures,' which can be read here.
+Humza Yousaf MSP responded to this letter, which can be read here.

 Pharmacy's role in reducing harm and preventing drugs deaths